mvysny/vok-orm/README.md

 ```

 We just have to make sure that all of the `Beverage`'s fields are pre-initialized, so that the `Beverage` class has a zero-arg constructor.

+## Data Loaders

+Very often the UI frameworks provide some kind of tabular component which allows for viewing database tables, or even outcomes of any SELECT
+command (possibly joined).
+An example of such tabular component is the Vaadin Grid; you can see the [live demo](https://vok-crud.herokuapp.com/crud)
+of the Grid for yourself.

+Typically such tables provide sorting and filtering for the user; since they fetch data lazily as the user scrolls the table, the table must be
+able to fetch data in pages.

+vok-orm provide the Data Loaders which offer all of the above-mentioned functionality: sorting, filtering and lazy-loading.
+You can check out
+the API here: [DataLoader.kt](src/main/kotlin/com/github/vokorm/dataloader/DataLoader.kt).
+You then need to write a thin wrapper which wraps
+the `DataLoader` and adapts it to the API as required by the particular tabular component from a particular framework.
+However, since all
+of the functionality is provided, the wrapper is typically thin and easy to write.

+vok-orm provides two concrete implementations of data loaders out-of-the-box: the `EntityDataLoader` and the `SqlDataLoader`.

+### EntityDataLoader

+TBD

+### SqlDataLoader

+TBD

+## Aliases

+TBD

 ## A main() method Example